Surviving Melanoma in Europe.

 (5) National Comprehensive Cancer Network (2010), NCCN clinical practice guidelines in oncology(TM) - melanoma.
 V.2.2010.

-that starts from pigment-producing cells, called melanocytes.
-Often, melanoma starts on the skin with a mole but in rarer occasions, it can also start in the eye or on any inner surface of the body.
+that starts from the pigment-producing cells of the body, called melanocytes.
+Often, Melanoma starts on the skin with a mole but in rarer occasions, it can also start in the eye, on hand and feet, any inner surface of the body or in extremely rare instances, in any organ of the body like the heart or the meninges (soft wrappings for the brain and spinal chord).
 When Melanoma is discovered at a stage when it has spread, it can become impossible to identify the place where it has started.

-Discovered early, Melanomas can be surgically removed and patients have a very high chance of being cured.
-Once spread, it is called Malignant Melanoma and unfortunately, the prognosis is currently still poor, with a widely quoted survival of 6-9 months after diagnosis.
+Discovered early, Melanomas can be removed by surgery and patients have a very high chance of being cured.
+Once spread, it is sometimes called Malignant Melanoma (although Melanoma is always cancer, so it is always malignant).
+Without new medicines, patients will on average only survive 6-9 months after diagnosis, highlighting the importance of access to the new effective Melanoma treatments for our community.

 (2) SEER, NCI